How to Apply Declining Balance Depreciation Formula in Excel: 6 Examples

 Calculation of depreciation using Declining Balance Depreciation Formula

-• Now, we will drag the fill handle downwards to calculate depreciation in different periods of the year.
+• Drag the fill handle downwards to calculate depreciation in different periods of the year.
 As in the following image we have calculated depreciation for the first year, the second year the tenth year.

 Drag the fill handle downwards after emtering Declining Balance Depreciation Formula

 • For Period 0, we have no depreciation.
-In that case, the value of a certain product will be the same as the Initial Cost.
-So, we have entered the Initial Cost in the cell of D9.
+The value of a particular product will be the same as the Initial Cost.
+We entered the Initial Cost in the cell of D9.

 Period 0 have no depreciation

-• As we have calculated depreciation for Period 1, now we will subtract depreciation from the Initial value.
-After subtracting the value of the product will be 79,400 and the simple subtraction formula will be the following:
+• As we have calculated depreciation for Period 1, we will subtract depreciation from the Initial value.
+After subtracting, the value of the product will be 79,400, and the simple subtraction formula will be the following:

 =D9-C10